 This legislation requires all organisations that process personal data, or engage others to do so on their behalf, to adopt certain practices to safeguard personal data.

-Q: But the sort of work I do has nothing to do with personal data, why these complicated terms?
+The sort of work I do has nothing to do with personal data, so why these terms?

-A: If you don’t process personal data on our behalf you can ignore all this.
+If you don’t process personal data on our behalf, you can ignore all this.
 The terms will technically still apply to our relationship but because of the way they’re written they will have no effect on you.

 The Trust has a very large number of suppliers doing an incredibly broad range of activities.
 Therefore, it’s impractical to review every single arrangement and establish which suppliers process personal data, and which don’t.
 Had we tried to do that, this would have created a lot more work for our suppliers and for us.

-A: Ideally, we should list out the forms of processing that our suppliers are involved in as part of our terms of business.
-In reality this is too impractical to do with all suppliers that process personal data (and had we gone down that route this process would be much more difficult for you).
+Ideally, we should list out the forms of processing that our suppliers are involved in as part of our terms of business.
+In reality, this is too impractical to do with all suppliers that process personal data.
 However, we will do this with those suppliers that we think are higher risk in the form of a specific ‘Data Processing Agreement’.

 We may consider suppliers ‘high risk’ either because they process personal data that is more heavily protected under the regulations (‘special category data’) or because suppliers process large amounts of personal data in general.
 We will be in touch with suppliers that we deem high risk.

-Q: But we already operate under agreed terms / we only operate under our own terms/we have accepted standard National Trust terms.
-Surely this doesn’t apply to us?
+We already operate under agreed terms/we only operate under our own terms/we have accepted standard National Trust terms.
+Does this still apply to us?

-Q: Where can I go to find out more about this?
+Where can I go to find out more about GDPR?

-A: The ICO Website www.ico.org.uk has a lot of information about the General Data Protection Regulation and the piece of UK legislation that brings it into effect (the Data Protection Act 2018).
-If this is all news to you we would encourage you to take advice.
+The ICO website has a lot of information about the General Data Protection Regulation and the piece of UK legislation that brings it into effect (the Data Protection Act 2018).
+If this is all news to you, we would encourage you to take advice.

-If you handle personal data as part of your business (and most businesses do) then you will be affected by these regulations and it is likely you will need to change your processes in order to be compliant.
+If you handle personal data as part of your business (and most businesses do) then you will be affected by these regulations, and it is likely you will need to change your processes to be compliant.

-Q: Why are you writing to me again about GDPR?
-Isn’t that all done with?
+Why are you writing to me again about GDPR?

 When we wrote to you in May we were notifying you of general changes to our terms and conditions.
 Those go some way towards achieving compliance, but the regulations require us to go through one further step to achieve full compliance in relation to certain suppliers.